|Take a look: there's community outside the door!|

 Do you recall an earlier Solutions Blog about walkable neighborhoods (or Walkups)?
 Consider using your location as a way to encourage thinking of the new neighborhood in terms of benefits from a social interaction perspective -- as well as walkability.

 Offer Walk Abouts: One of a walkable neighborhood's driving forces is access to convenient, interesting and unique shopping and dining venues.
-Why not create an "It's in the Neighborhood" map highlighting 15 close-by locations that are probably new to your home shoppers?
+Why not create an "It's in the Neighborhood" map highlighting 15 close-by locations that are probably new to your home shoppers -- and make it interactive?
 Think: ethnic restaurants, unique bookshops, unusual hardware stores.
 Let your potential buyers explore (virtually!) and see themselves living the experience!
 Drones are making aerial photos so much more affordable -- take a look at Richmond above and consider using this type of visual introduction to the neighborhood.

 Shine a Light on Educational Institutions: Here's another opportunity for introducing a new way of thinking about community!
 And, these opportunities don't need to be just traditional colleges and universities.
 Think outside the box and consider adult education and interest-focused centers, too.
 Look for places like innovative yarn shops, photography studios and art centers.
 Encourage your home shoppers to explore neighborhood learning opportunities and imagine the opportunities available.
 Let an interactive touchscreen presentation tell your community story -- from amenities to neighborhood "hot spots" to all sorts of educational possibilities.

-Take a look at a CPS' SalesTouch presentation's aerial photo detailing shopping, dining, recreation and community options in Richmond (above); can't you see your buyers virtually exploring and enjoying their new community?
+Take a look at a CPS' SalesTouch presentation's aerial photo detailing shopping, dining, recreation and community options in Richmond (above); why not let your home shoppers (buyers, too!) virtually explore and visualize enjoying their new community?